 What is Psoriasis?

-Dr. Barrows and his esteemed staff of dermatologists and physician assistants have worked with countless Dallas area, and McKinney, Allen, and Rockwall patients, helping them to get their psoriasis symptoms under control.
+Dr. Barrows and his esteemed staff of dermatologists and physician assistants have worked with countless patients to help get their psoriasis symptoms under control.
 Psoriasis is described as a chronic skin problem that results from skin cells that grow too rapidly which results in thick, white, red or silvery patches of skin.
 This causes the skin to itch and/or burn, but also scale and crust.
 While normal skin cells grow and flake off about every 4 weeks, those with psoriasis suffer from skin cells that rapidly move to the skin’s surface within days.
 This results in a build-up of thick patches also known as plaques.
 These plaques can range in size and usually appear on knees, elbows, hands, feet, lower back, and the scalp.

 What Causes Psoriasis?